 Of all things, Shelly ran into a former Adventuress shipmate who is working at the Tybee Island Marine Science Center.
 Diane and Shelly hadn't seen each other for seven years, but had a lovely reunion.

-I, Shelly, was sufficiently inspired by our tours to want to look into leading historical tours in Port Townsend.
+to look into leading historical tours in Port Townsend.
 Successful tours play an important role in teaching visitors, as well as residents and elected officials, to value historic resources.
 We got a wonderful sense for this in these charming, lively cities.
 One great example: construction is underway in Savannah to “restore” one of the city’s original squares, which was covered in the 1950s by a city parking garage.
 Right now it’s just a big hole in the ground, but soon Ellis Square

 will have underground